GrammaTech/sel/doc/tree-sitter-ast.md

 ```

 ## Parse Tree Transforms
-Frequently, the productions used in SEL for a language differ from the upstream
+Frequently, the productions used in SEL for a language in some cases differ from
+the upstream tree-sitter ones in that they store different/more information.
-tree-sitter ones.
-When this happens, the parse tree needs to be transformed to
+When this happens, the parse tree needs to be transformed to match what the SEL
-match what the SEL production expects.
-To do this, a specialization of
+production expects.
+To do this, a specialization of transform-parse-tree is
-transform-parse-tree is written.
-It takes a parse tree and modifies it to fit
-the expected SEL representation.
-The following is an example transformation:
+written.
+It takes a parse tree and modifies it to fit the expected SEL
+representation.

+An example of when this is needed is with the function_definition node in Python.
+It allows for an optional 'async' keyword before the 'def' but doesn't store any
+information about whether it occurred or not.
+When something isn't stored,
+structured text chooses an arbitrary part of the production which is valid.
+To
+address this, the corresponding rule is patched via a rule substitution in SEL
+to allow for the 'async' keyword to be stored in a slot.
+Then the following is
+the transformation used for the parse tree:

 ```lisp
 (defun modify-async-parse-tree (parse-tree)